tavaresx1912/Warm_Up_Data_Analytics/README.md

 ### sturges_rule.py

 This script implements Sturges' rule to calculate the optimal number of bins for a histogram based on the number of observations.
 It then creates frequency and percentage distributions for income data.

+### mean.py

+This script calculates various mean values from the dataset and demonstrates grouping data to calculate means by category.
+It calculates the overall mean income, mean income by gender, and also works with a sample dataset to calculate mean age overall and mean age for men.

+### median_mode.py

+This script calculates and displays the median and mode of income data.
+The median represents the middle value when data is sorted, while the mode represents the most frequently occurring value in the dataset.

 ## Data Description